 Is it appropriate to utilize cloud storage services for financial data?
 Why or why not?
 What benefit does it offer and what precautions need to be taken when sending sensitive data over the internet?

 Cloud storage services can be a critical component of any data protection scheme and, when properly implemented, is an ideal solution for separate-site backup of financial data.
 Certainly, care must be taken in selecting a cloud storage service – with a focus on security practices, reliability, and support, but a quality vendor will provide a cost-effective mechanism for securing data against any on site physical disaster (e.g. theft, virus, fire, flood, etc.).
 You also have the ability to access data universally or share it with colleagues.
 This makes accessing data effortlessly when on the move.

 To ensure that your data remains safe once offsite, make sure that your cloud storage provider offers client-side encryption of the data (i.e. before it leaves your machine).
 It’s also essential to have the channel that is transferring the data encrypted, usually done with SSL in the same way your online banking is secured.

 What actually happens if a backup restore needs to occur?

 Data can be restored directly from the service provider’s website.
 You can download individual files that may be most crucial first and set a “restore” for the rest of the data.
-We offer zero latency between a restore request and download starting to ensure shortest time for restores.
+We offer zero latency between a restore request and download starting to ensure the shortest time for restores.

 What opportunities do cloud storage services offer for supporting collaboration?

 Collaboration features may differ with different service providers.
 Our service allows you to share files and folders with others.
 Files can be shared via URL links, which can also be password protected.
 Folder sharing allows you to collaborate with others in real-time.
-Whatever changes one person makes in a shared folder, they will be synced across all users that are sharing that folder.
+Whatever changes one person makes in a shared folder, will be synced across all users that are sharing that folder.

 One of the goals of cloud storage is to provide universal file access regardless of location or device platform.
 What challenges might prevent universal access though?